 Happy Ending Override: Overlapping big-time with Shoot the Shaggy Dog for KOTOR fans.
 Revan failed (It seems just as likely that he's deluding himself over being able to "temper" the Emperor, judging from how batshit nuts he is in The Foundry), Exile failed and got herself Stuffed into the Fridge, the Sith come back and curb stomp the Republic anyway, and Scourge gets to play Karma Houdini on the Knight's boat.

 Also, there is the option of making your headgear invisible.
-Many players choose to do this as many of the headgear designs cause clipping issues, look hideous, or both (See Lethal Joke Item for an example)
+Many players choose to do this as many of the headgear designs cause clipping issues (especially with Miralukas' masks), look hideous, or both (See Lethal Joke Item for an example)

 Heavily implied to be the final fate of Revan and the Exile when they returned to the Unknown Regions to try and confront the True Sith Empire, over 300 years prior.
 The player later discovers that Revan was captured and placed in stasis, while the Exile was killed by Lord Scourge.